SmartDCCInnovation/duis-templates/README.md

 The structure of the result set is described in the Fuse.js documentation.
 Of interest, the `matches` item shows which key in the Template was matched and the position in the string too.

+## Contributing

+Contributions are welcome!

+When submitting a pull request, please ensure:

+  1. Each PR is concise and provides only one feature/bug fix.
+  2. Unit test are provided to cover feature.
+The project uses `jest`.
+To test, run `npm run test:cov` to view code coverage metrics.
+  3. Bugfixes are reference the GitHub issue.
+  4. If appropriate, update documentation.
+  5. Before committing, run `npm run lint` and `npm run prettier-check`.

+If you are planning a new non-trivial feature, please first raise a GitHub issue to discuss it to before investing your time to avoid disappointment.

+Any contributions will be expected to be licensable under GPLv3.

 ## Other Info